Intempt

 1. Intempt

 It builds a living profile of each customer from every touchpoint: what they browse, buy, click, ignore, and abandon.
-Starting at ~$109/month, it's built for SaaS and ecommerce teams at the growth stage that need their marketing to actually respond to what customers do.
+Growth-stage SaaS and ecommerce teams can use it starting at $18 per seat each month, and it scales with their growth.
+It helps marketing respond to what customers do.

 What You Get

-- Real-Time Behavior-Triggered Journeys: Intempt sends messages the moment a customer does something: abandons a cart, hits a usage milestone, goes quiet for 14 days, or completes an onboarding step.
+• Real-Time Behavior-Triggered Journeys: Intempt sends messages as soon as a customer acts.
+They may abandon a cart, hit a usage milestone, go quiet for 14 days, or finish an onboarding step.
 Journeys run across email (via SendGrid or Gmail), SMS, push notifications, and Slack from one workflow.

-- Personalized Experiments: Run full A/B experiments on your website and app in real time: different banners, CTAs, product recommendations, and page layouts for different audience segments, all from the same campaign workflow.
+• Personalized Experiments: Run full A/B experiments on your website and app in real time.
+Test different banners, CTAs, product recommendations, and page layouts.
+Tailor each version to specific audience segments.
+Manage it all in the same campaign workflow.
 Uses CUPED methodology for faster, statistically reliable results.

-- Unified Customer Data Platform: Intempt ingests data from your website, iOS and Android apps, Stripe, Shopify, and HubSpot, and merges it all into a single profile using identity resolution.
-Every email, purchase, page view, and support ticket connected to one person.
+• Unified Customer Data Platform: Intempt ingests data from your website, iOS and Android apps, Stripe, Shopify, and HubSpot.
+It merges the data into one profile using identity resolution.
+One person connects every email, purchase, page view, and support ticket.

-- Lifecycle Agent: Scores every user by recency, frequency, and monetary behavior so you know exactly who needs a win-back campaign, who's ready to upgrade, and who you're about to lose, before it's too late.
+• Lifecycle Agent: Scores each user by recent activity, visit frequency, and spending.
+This helps you find who needs a win-back campaign, who is ready to upgrade, and who you may lose soon.

-- Intempt AI (Blu): Blu Builds predictive models for churn risk, conversion likelihood, and next best action, running on your live customer data.
+• Intempt AI (Blu): Builds models that predict churn risk, conversion chance, and the next best action.
+It runs on live customer data.
 No SQL, no data team required.

-- Revenue Attribution: Ties every journey, campaign, and experiment directly to revenue, so you know which sequences are actually driving sales for your SaaS or ecommerce store, not just engagement.
+• Revenue Attribution: Links each journey, campaign, and experiment to revenue.
+This shows which sequences drive sales for your SaaS or e-commerce store.
+It focuses on sales results, not just engagement.

 Who Should Use It

-Intempt is the right fit for SaaS companies and ecommerce brands with 1,000 or more monthly active users that want to move beyond batch-and-blast email into behavioral-triggered, data-driven lifecycle marketing.
+Intempt fits SaaS companies and ecommerce brands with 1,000 or more monthly active users.
+It helps you move beyond batch-and-blast emails.
+Use behavioral triggers and data-driven lifecycle marketing.

-It's particularly strong for teams currently paying for a separate CDP, email tool, and A/B testing platform and looking to consolidate.
+It works well for teams paying for a separate CDP, email tool, and A/B testing platform, and who want to consolidate.
 Teams spending more than $300/month across disconnected point solutions will often find Intempt cheaper and significantly more coherent.

-Both SaaS teams tracking activation and churn signals and ecommerce stores tracking purchase and browse behavior, find strong use cases here.
+Both SaaS teams track activation and churn signals.
+E-commerce stores track purchase and browsing behavior.
+Both groups find strong use cases here.

 What to Watch For